Yashmerino/online-shop/README.md

 jwt.secret=YOUR_JWT_SECRET

 # Algolia
-# Change it to true if you want to enable it.
+# Change it to "true" if Algolia search is enabled.
 algolia.usage=false
 algolia.app.id=YOUR_APP_ID
 algolia.api.key=YOUR_API_KEY